 The Toxic Taters Coalition works in the potato-growing areas of central and north central Minnesota, and is fighting against and advocating for the victims of health impacts from pesticide drift and contaminated water in the area.
 The pesticides that are harming us and our environment are drifting from potato fields owned by Ronald D. Offutt, or RDO, the largest potato grower in the world and one of McDonald’s leading potato suppliers.

 As I enter the role of Toxic Taters Coordinator, I hope to stand with those before me who have been working so diligently on these issues, and help them challenge our local and state policies around pesticides and corporate agriculture to ensure safer food and water for our communities.

 We plan to keep community education at the forefront of our work, conduct research on local agricultural contamination including water testing, share stories to understand the serious impacts of pesticide drift, and continue to take action and stand up for our health, whether that takes the form of giving public comment, working with legislators, or more.

 Erika Bailey Johnson

 Toxic Taters is a grassroots organization.
-That means that we are led by the people affected and staff are really just there to support the work of the community.
+That means that we are led by the people affected and staff is really just there to support the work of the community.
 Everyone is welcome to take part in our monthly meetings which take place in Park Rapids, Pine Point, and Wadena.
 In order to vote individuals must have attended at least 2 prior meetings.
-(Staff are not allowed to vote.)
+(Staff is not allowed to vote.)
 For those unable to attend meetings there are many other ways to get involved.
 Just contact us and we'll find a way to work together.